110 FCM Core Clerkship (2 - 9 units) Fall, Winter, Spring, Summer

 171.05 Longitudinal Primary Care Elective (1 units) Winter, Spring

-Restrictions: 1st year medical students only Activities: Lecture
+Restrictions: 1st year medical students only Activities: Direct - Lecture, Student - Lecture

 The Longitudinal Primary Care Elective is an experience in which first year medical students learn about the importance of primary care and continuity relationships.
 Students discuss the role of primary care and focus on key issues in preventive care.
 Using primary care cases, students practice essential elements of a primary care visit including: patient interviewing techniques, the hypothesis-driven physical exam, outpatient procedures, closing the loop, patient education and counseling.